 How do I know if my wound is infected?

-Wound infections are uncommon, but they do occasionally occur.
-A wound infection typically presents with increasing pain, redness, warmth, and sometimes a pus-type of drainage.
-If a wound is infected, the wound needs to be evaluated and antibiotics are typically prescribed.
-It is important to know that a certain degree of redness is normal when a wound heals.
-If the redness is worsening, then it could be a sign of infection.
+Wound infections are uncommon, but they can occur.
+A wound infection typically presents with increasing pain, redness, warmth, and sometimes a pus-type drainage.
+If a wound is infected, it must be evaluated by one of our providers, and antibiotics are typically prescribed.
+It is important to know that a certain degree of redness is normal as a wound heals.
+If redness is worsening, then it could be a sign of infection.